eroc123/obsidian-notes/Physics/9 - Electricity/Circuit components.md

 # Diode

 A diode only allows current to flow in one direction.
 (In the way the triangle points) The diode has a very high resistance in the reverse direction .
 (For LED add the two little arrows)

+# Variable resistor

+A resistor that's value can easily be changed